bekk/bekk-christmas/post/javascript/a-brief-look-at-async-await.md

 ```

-This function waits 5 seconds before calling the API, implementing the requirement about not calling the API more than every 5 seconds.
+This function waits 5 seconds before calling the API.
+Implementing the requirement (as long as you wait until the promise is settled) about not calling the API more than every 5 seconds.
 Let's move on to the async function:

 ```js
 async function waitAndCheck() {